- Fellowship program details

 Our program coordinator and mentors, along with senior management, encourage the fellows to take advantage of all opportunities available to them — whether it is attending a board retreat to learn more about governance, observing surgical procedures or visiting a community-based clinic.
 Our project-based model has allowed fellows to lead projects in areas such as supply chain operations, emergency management, solid organ transplant services and major campus planning and construction efforts, to name a few.
 Our current fellows provide valuable contributions within their departments and the organization as a whole during their experience.
 Rush University Medical Center is also a part of Rush University System for Health, encompassing multiple offsite, multi-specialty clinics, Rush Copley Medical Center and Rush Oak Park Hospital.
-Fellows have opportunities to learn about its efforts and work on projects across the network.
+Fellows have opportunities to work on projects across the system.

 The economy and health care reform are creating new challenges for us, and we believe there is an opportunity to continue to share and learn from each other and the relationships we developed early in our careers.
 We hope you consider Rush as the place to start fostering these relationships and begin your journey as a future health care leader.

 Fellowship program details